Skip to content

 GroupChatWorkflowBuilder for MagenticOrchestrator Rejected.
 The framework's group chat model passes the same conversation history to both the manager and participants.
 MagenticOrchestrator requires two entirely separate histories: a private manager context (fact-gather, plan, ledger evaluations) and a shared participant context.
 Forcing this into GroupChatManager.UpdateHistoryAsync would require fabricating the manager's history on every call, which is fragile and defeats the architecture's clarity.
 The planning phases, stall detection, replan cycles, and HITL plan review also have no equivalent in the framework abstraction.

 MAF framework checkpointing (CheckpointManager, FileSystemJsonCheckpointStore) Rejected as a replacement for ISessionStore.
 The framework's Checkpoint type captures MAF runtime execution state (executor queues, edge state, workflow topology).
 Our SessionCheckpoint captures conversation semantics (agent messages, token usage, cost, Magentic loop state).
 They operate at different layers of abstraction and solve different problems.
-Framework checkpointing applies only to WorkflowOrchestrator and would not help AgentOrchestrator or MagenticOrchestrator at all.
-Sub-turn recovery (the only benefit the framework layer would add to WorkflowOrchestrator) is not a practical concern given our turns are already fine-grained checkpointed at the conversation level.
+Framework checkpointing applies only to GraphOrchestrator and would not help AgentOrchestrator or MagenticOrchestrator at all.
+Sub-turn recovery (the only benefit the framework layer would add to GraphOrchestrator) is not a practical concern given our turns are already fine-grained checkpointed at the conversation level.

 Microsoft.Agents.AI.DevUI Rejected as a replacement for our DevUIServer.
 The framework's DevUI is designed for hosted ASP.NET Core services exposing OpenAI-compatible Responses and Conversations API endpoints.
 It presents a chat interface over those endpoints.
 Fuseraft-cli is a console executable — it has no hosted agent API to point the DevUI at.
 Our DevUIServer visualizes the real-time streaming event flow of a running orchestration session, which is a different problem the framework's DevUI does not address.

-StatefulExecutor in WorkflowOrchestrator Not adopted.
+StatefulExecutor in GraphOrchestrator Not adopted.
 Each executor sharing AgentContext (a single mutable object passed through MAF's message routing) achieves the same effective state — all agents read from and write to the same conversation history.
 StatefulExecutor would isolate state per executor, which would require explicit merging of histories and break the shared-history invariant that routing strategies depend on.

-Graph-level conditional routing in WorkflowOrchestrator Not adopted.
+Graph-level conditional routing in GraphOrchestrator Not adopted.
 MAF edge conditions fire once per message and have no retry semantics.
 When an agent fails to emit a routing keyword, the executor injects a correction and calls the LLM again.
 This retry loop must live inside the executor.
 Moving routing to graph edges would require removing retries, degrading robustness when models do not follow instructions on the first attempt.